 What type of lead/leash fastenings does it have?

-The easy walk dog harnesses have two metal alloy attachment points.
+The easy walk dog harnesses have two metal attachment points.
 The first is a strong zinc alloy D ring for fastening a lead to the most popular area close to the handle shown below.
-This is located in the centre and top of the dog's shoulders.
+This is located in the centre and the top of the dog's shoulders.

 The second O-ring attachment is located on the dog's chest for attaching a lead at the front.
-This attachment allows for a lead to steer the dog from left to right and this means that any aggressive forward pulling is vastly reduced or completely stopped - both options make it a great choice as a traditional harness or a no pull dog harness.
+This attachment allows for a lead to gently steer the dog from left to right and this means that any aggressive forward pulling is vastly reduced or completely stopped - both options make it a great choice as a traditional harness or a no pull dog harness.